 Self-contained airborne spraying systems build to suit large transport airplanes with rear cargo doors to remain open during the flight.
 Containerized units comprise a tank, power pack, pump, and retractable spray arms and can quickly load into the cargo hold.

 Fixed spraying systems for helicopters are mounted under the fuselage and are made up of the same parts as the units built-in fixed-wing aircraft.

-Helicopter spray buckets can be used with any helicopter having a cargo hook for underslung loads.
+Helicopter spray buckets can use any helicopter with a cargo hook for underslung loads.
 Units are self-contained (tank, pump, power pack, spraying arms) and can be remotely

 controlled from the cockpit.

-Aerial application of dispersants depends on the visibility over the slick area and relies on wave energy for mixing dispersant with spilled oil.
+Aerial dispersants’ application depends on the visibility over the slick area and relies on wave energy for mixing dispersants with spilled oil.